 We happened to pass by the front of the palace as the gates were opening and can verify the palace is not really visible from the street – all we saw were vigilant guards.

-If visiting only Bandar Seri Begawan, we would recommend spending 2 or 3 days in Brunei.
+If visiting only the city of Bandar Seri Begawan, we would recommend spending 2 or 3 days in Brunei.
 For those with less time, you can see all or most of these attractions in one busy and long day.
 Downtown Bandar Seri Begawan is very walkable and easy to explore on your own, but if you are short on time there are also short tours.

 Where to Stay in Bandar Seri Begawan Brunei

 There are several good hotel options in downtown Bandar Seri Begawan.
 These are our top choices:

 Radisson Hotel Brunei Darussalam.
 This large hotel is located in downtown Brunei close to the night market and walking distance from most attractions.
 The Radisson hotel is one of the best hotels in Brunei and offers many amenities including a really nice pool, free wi-fi, fitness center.
 Click here to see the latest prices or read tripadvisor reviews or read our full review.

 The Brunei Hotel.
 This was our second choice if the Radisson was not available.
 The Brunei Hotel has a very central location across from Tamu Kianngeh Market.
 It is less expensive that the Radisson and includes free wi-fi and breakfast.
 Click here to see the latest prices and read tripadvisor reviews.

 Save to Pinterest: